L 168-9

-L 168-9 (also known as GJ 4332 or TOI-134) is a red dwarf star located 82.1 ly away from the Solar System in the constellation of Tucana.
-The star has about 62% the mass and 60% the radius of the Sun.
-It has a temperature of 3842 K and a rotation period of 29.8 days.
+L 168-9 (also known as GJ 4332 or TOI-134, officially named Danfeng) is a red dwarf star located 82.1 ly away from the Solar System in the constellation of Tucana.
+The star has about 61% the mass and 60% the radius of the Sun.
+It has a temperature of 3842 K and a rotation period of 29 days.
 L 168-9 is orbited by one known exoplanet.

+Nomenclature

+The designation L 168-9 comes from Luyten's first catalogue of stars with high proper motion.

+In August 2022, this planetary system was included among 20 systems to be named by the third NameExoWorlds project.
+The approved names, proposed by a team from China, were announced in June 2023.
+L 168-9 is named Danfeng (丹凤) and its planet is named Qingluan (青鸾), after mythological birds of ancient China.

 Planetary system

-The exoplanet L 168-9 b was discovered in 2020 using TESS.
-It is a terrestrial super-Earth with about 4.6 times the mass and 1.39 times the radius of Earth, and an estimated equilibrium temperature of 965 K. L 168-9 b is a target for observation and atmospheric characterization with the James Webb Space Telescope, and has been observed as one of its first targets.
+The exoplanet L 168-9 b, officially named Qingluan, was discovered in 2020 using TESS.
+At the discovery, this terrestrial super-Earth was thought to have about 4.6 times the mass and 1.39 times the radius of Earth, and an estimated equilibrium temperature of 965 K. L 168-9 b is a target for observation and atmospheric characterization with the James Webb Space Telescope, and has been observed as one of its first targets.

-In August 2022, this planetary system was included among 20 systems to be named by the third NameExoWorlds project.